 From the White House lawn to many of the great concert halls around the globe, Calle’s compositions and arrangements are performed and recorded regularly by a myriad of ensembles ranging from chamber groups to orchestras.
 His original saxophone quartet compositions including The Iberia Suite, Rice & Beans, Spunky, Dancing on a Cloud, and Thinking of You, and his sax quartet arrangement of Twinkle, Twinkle Little Star are in great demand and have been performed and recorded by numerous international sax quartets including the Miami Saxophone Quartet, various U.S. Armed Forces saxophone quartets and jazz bands including the Navy Commodores, the BLAST Saxophone Quartet (Netherlands), the Choudhary Saxophone Quartet, the Dave Fletcher Saxophone Quartet, the Ireland Sax Quartet, the Horgeshimer Saxophone Quartet, the Gallagher Saxophone Quartet, the Alesi Saxophone Quartet, the Eastman Saxophone Quartet, the Red Line Sax Quartet, the Morehead State University Sax Quartet, the Ohio University School of Music Sax Quartet, and the Coral Reef Sax Quartet.
 In 2014, the U.S. Army Jazz Ambassadors featuring Arturo Sandoval performed Calle’s Afro-Cuban big band jazz arrangement of Jingle Bells at the White House Christmas tree-lighting ceremony.
 Calle's widely popular arrangement of the theme from I Love Lucy - recorded on the renowned Concord Records CD/DVD Jam Miami featuring Chick Corea, Arturo Sandoval, Ed Calle, Sheila E., Poncho Sanchez, and a host of legendary Latin jazz giants - has been performed by innumerable jazz ensembles throughout the world.

-Ed and Sari Calle live with their three children in South Florida where Ed serves as Tenured Full Professor of Music Business and Production at Miami Dade College.
-Calle has produced and released more than 12 solo albums, owns and operates 36th Street Music Records and Publishing, One-Take Recording Studios, and leads a variety of ensembles including Dr. Ed Calle & Mamblue, Ed Calle & Strings, Ed Calle & DoubleTalk, and the Ed Calle Acoustic Quartet.
+Ed and Sari Calle live with their three children in South Florida where Ed serves as a tenured full Professor of Music Business and Production at Miami Dade College.
+Calle has produced and released more than 12 solo albums, owns and operates 36th Street Music Records and Publishing, One-Take Recording Studios, and leads a variety of ensembles including Dr. Ed Calle & Mamblue, Ed Calle & Strings, Ed Calle & DoubleTalk, and his acoustic quartet.
 In addition to his busy touring schedule as a solo artist, Calle tours the globe as the featured soloist with the Afro-Cuban Funk Supergroup PALO, the Miami Saxophone Quartet, the World Music 5, the 14 Jazz Orchestra, and the Jaco Pastorious Word of Mouth Revisited Big Band, Calle is also an in-demand product endorser and artist with D’Addario Woodwind Reeds, Selmer Paris Saxophones, MacSax Saxophones and mouthpieces, Jody Jazz mouthpieces, DynaSample Xpression Performance Synth, Coleman Audio Red 48, and AMT microphones.

 On his 50th birthday, August 10, 2010, Calle kept his promise to his parents and earned a Doctor of Higher Education Leadership from Nova Southeastern University where he graduated with a perfect 4.0 average.
 In addition to his passion for and study of music, Ed is a lifelong student of mathematics who is frequently asked to deliver lectures exploring the relationship between music and mathematics.
 Dr. Calle delivered the keynote address at the MAC^3 conference in 2007 and presents lectures on the topic at many schools and universities around the globe.
 Dr. Calle's published doctoral dissertation, Remedial Mathematics: Online vs. Face-to-Face: Comparison of Online and Traditional Community College Math Remediation, addresses one of the greatest educational challenges facing America in the 21st century.